Ideaye/cogno-fast-lens/README.md

 - [ ] The "No Safe Shortcut" message displays correctly for questions without a fast method.
 - [ ] Admin can create, update, and delete a question.
 - [ ] Basic analytics for question attempts are being captured.
+- [ ] “Quant Aptitude — Speed Arithmetic” course is live and selectable.
+- [ ] FastLens cards appear for Speed Arithmetic questions; “No Safe Shortcut” renders when absent.
 ```